Gerard Krefft: Cabinets of curiosities

-Which is the most important object:that of collecting a cabinet of natural curiosities, to become the admiration of children and their nurses, or that of conveying knowledge and truth to the ignorant, to those in whose persons reside that power which will decide the future of this large and important country?G.H.
-Rowley, The Sydney Morning Herald, 8 August 1865.

 For at least two centuries British (and colonial) museums, clearly reflecting their Wunderkämmer/Cabinets of Curiosities heritage, had done little more than present "aimless collection[s] of curiosities and bric-à-brac, brought together without method or system of collections"; where, for instance, one of the most famous collections in "bygone days", that of the seventeenth century's Musæum Tradescantianum (the collection which later provided the nucleus for Oxford University's Ashmolean Museum), "was a miscellany without didactic value", "its arrangement was unscientific, and the public gained little or no advantage from its existence" (Lindsay, 1911, p.
 60).

 In August 1846, within the Act establishing the Smithsonian Institution, was a provision transferring the custody of the United States' official National Cabinet of Curiosities, that had been previously deposited in the US Patent Office Building, to the Smithsonian.